yizzy34/Virtual-Colonoscopy/README.md

 - ***Images can be found inside the "output" folder***
 - ***For the slice type ONLY ONE can be run at once***
 - ***Close pop-up windows after viewing***
--***When ran multiply times it will override the previous output images making it into the recent output images***
+- ***When ran multiply times it will override the previous output images making it into the recent output images***